 4. Prevent damage

 Over time, dirt, grime, and other debris can damage your driveway and shorten its lifespan.
-By regularly cleaning your driveway, you can remove harmful substances that can cause long-term damage.
+With regular driveway pressure washing, you can remove harmful substances that can cause long-term damage.
 If you have an older driveway, it may be helpful to use a scrub brush while using the pressure washer to remove any dirt or rust that may be stuck in cracks or grooves in your driveway.

 5. Save money